- Chart

 Total Addressable Market (TAM)

-The TAM for rare metabolic diseases is substantial and growing, driven by increasing diagnosis rates, advancements in genetic testing, and the development of new therapies.
-For specific diseases like Fabry disease and Pompe disease, the TAM is in the billions of dollars annually.
-Amicus Therapeutics is actively pursuing a significant share of these markets with its approved and pipeline therapies.
+The TAM for rare diseases is substantial and growing, driven by increased diagnosis rates, genetic advancements, and the development of novel therapies.
+For Fabry disease, the TAM is in the billions of dollars globally.
+For Pompe disease, the TAM is also in the billions.
+Amicus Therapeutics is positioned to capture a significant portion of this TAM by targeting specific, unmet needs within these rare disease indications.

 Upturn SWOT Analysis